HIGH TECH TOOLS HELP IOWA PSYCHOLOGIST COUNSEL PATIENTS WITH WEIGHT ISSUES

 Davis said because Metabolic Factor does not change, when one loses weight, their caloric intake needs to continue to drop to lose or even maintain weight, because there are fewer pounds burning calories.
 For a psychologist who counsels patients who struggle with weight issues, the information is very important.

-“I believe in taking the shame out of obesity issues,” Davis said.
+“I believe in taking the shame out of obesity issues and also help in picking the right colostomy bag clothes for men, for those who have to live with the condition” Davis said.
 “And I also believe in helping people be happy with a healthy weight that they can realistically maintain.
 If I can show somebody with a Metabolic Factor of 8 that they could only eat 880 calories in order to maintain a 110 pound weight, it goes a long way toward more realistic goals and acceptance of their own body”

 In addition to Metabolic Factor, Dr. Davis provides patients with information such as the suggested number of daily calories for weight loss and other data useful in creating and maintaining a healthy lifestyle.